Muscle balance and lateral imbalance

 Why is the dominant side stronger?

-💬 Simply put: Muscle imbalance is when the muscles on one side of your body are stronger or larger than those on the other, which can lead to problems if the difference is significant.
+Simply put: Muscle imbalance is when the muscles on one side of your body are stronger or larger than those on the other, which can lead to problems if the difference is significant.

 Most people have a dominant side (right or left) that we use for most daily activities like writing, throwing, or carrying objects.
 This constant use leads to greater stimulation and adaptation of the muscles on that side.
 The brain sends stronger and more frequent nerve impulses to the dominant muscles, contributing to their better development of strength and coordination.
-Additionally, some sports and professions can also amplify this imbalance, for example, tennis players who primarily use one arm, or workers performing repetitive movements with one limb.
+Additionally, some sports and professions can also amplify this imbalance, such as tennis players who primarily use one arm, or workers performing repetitive movements with one limb.

-The role of unilateral exercises
+What is the role of unilateral exercises?

 - Correct muscle imbalances